nezaj/logs/fitness.md

 ### Hiatus (Traveling in Spain/Big Sur) 04/25/16 -> 05/17/16

 ### 100ish day Review
-* Improved dmy diet a lot over these three months
+* Improved my diet a lot over these three months
 * However, still binging occasionally on candy/ice-cream
 * Was much more discplined earlier which helped me cut weight
 * Was not so strict from end of march onwards